 You received a gEAR bag during the Expo.
 Use this bag to store items that you will not carry with you during your race.
 Disney highly encourages guests not to bring gEAR bags.
 All items will be inspected.
 If you do, bring items, do not bring anything unnecessary, or anything valuable.
 While we’ve never heard of problems, don’t put anything in the bag that you can’t live without if it is lost.
 Disney is not responsible for any lost, damaged, or stolen items.
 Also, you must use the clear bag provided to you-you may not use any other bag.
 Once you finish, your race number will be used for you to collect your bag.

 What you put in the gEAR bag is mostly personal.
 Think to yourself, what do you want after the race.
 I usually put in flip flops, clothes to change into (I don’t always change, but I like having the option), and post-race food or treat you can look forward to, etc.

 5 – Discuss Your Race Day Plan with Your Family or Friends

-At the very least, the night before the race be sure to discuss how you will find each other after the race.
+At the very least, the night before the race, be sure to discuss how you will find each other after the race.
 The half and full marathons have around 26,000 runners each!
-Add to that the spectators and it’s easy to imagine how difficult it will be to find each other after the race if you don’t have a plan.
+Add to that, the spectators, and it’s easy to imagine how difficult it will be to find each other after the race if you don’t have a plan.
 To make this easier, Disney has designated a “Reunion Area” with large letters for easy identification.
-Simply plan to meet up in the spot for the first letter of your last name.
+Plan to meet up in the spot for the first letter of your last name.
 Here are some other tips:

 - Let your family and friends know your race number, anticipated finish time and what you are wearing.